 In the Consolidated Appropriations Act, 2022, (P.L.
 117-103) (The Act), Congress made available, "grants for the Economic Development Initiative for the purposes of Community Project Funding/Congressionally Directed Spending."
-As a result of the work done by Congressman Brad Sherman, representative for the 30th Congressional District, funding in the amount of Three Million Dollars (\$3,000,000) was approved and earmarked by Congress for the Sepulveda Basin Community Room and Ranger Station project (Project).
-The Board of Recreation and Park Commissioners (Board) previously approved RAP staff to submit a grant application and standard Federal forms to secure the FY2022 EDI/CPF grant funding for the Project (Report #22-295).
+As a result of the work done by Congressman Brad Sherman, representative for the 30th Congressional District, funding in the amount of Two Hundred Fifty Thousand Dollars (\$250,000) was approved and earmarked by Congress for the Improvements to Warner Center Park project (Project).
+The Board of Recreation and Park Commissioners (Board) previously approved RAP staff to submit a grant application and standard Federal forms to secure the FY2022 EDI/CPF grant funding for the Project (Report #22-294).
 As a result, HUD issued the grant agreement attached as Attachment 3 hereto.
 Once executed, RAP will be able to use the funding for the Project.
-The scope of the Project includes construction of a new community room and new ranger station as described in the Grant application previously presented to the Board under Report #22-295.
+The scope of the Project includes construction of new shade structures as described in the Grant application previously presented to the Board under Report #22-294.
 Staff recommends the Board authorize the acceptance of the Grant funds for the Project and the execution of the related grant agreement.
+More complete project details, including the environmental impact review under the California Environmental Quality Act (CEQA), will be presented to the Board for review at a later date.